constellationcolon/essayer/_details/debt.md

 _military-slavery-coinage complex_.

-This complex started in what he dubs _the Axial Age_—the same age in which Pythagoras, the Buddha, and Confucius were contemporaries (circa 500 {% sc BC
-%}), and the major world philosophies/religions arose, in response to this great rending of social relations due to incessant warfare.
+This complex started in what he dubs _the Axial Age_—the same age in which Pythagoras, the Buddha, and Confucius were contemporaries (circa 500 <span class='small-caps'>BC</span>), and the major world philosophies/religions arose, in response to this great rending of social relations due to incessant warfare.

 _Interest—usury—was banned_ / considered immoral under most / all of these